 The perspective established by Jervis remains an important counterpoint to structural explanations of international politics, and from it has developed a large literature on the psychology of leaders and the problems of decision making under conditions of incomplete information, stress, and cognitive bias.

 Jervis begins by describing the process of perception (for example, how decision makers learn from history) and then explores common forms of misperception (such as overestimating one's influence).
 Finally, he tests his ideas through a number of important events in international relations from nineteenth- and twentieth-century European history.

 In a contemporary application of Jervis's ideas, some argue that Saddam Hussein invaded Kuwait in 1990 in part because he misread the signals of American leaders with regard to the independence of Kuwait.
 Also, leaders of the United States and Iraq in the run-up to the most recent Gulf War might have been operating under cognitive biases that made them value certain kinds of information more than others, whether or not the information was true.
 Jervis proved that, once a leader believed something, that perception would influence the way the leader perceived all other relevant information.

 "The best statement of the psychological position in the literature on international politics.
 Highly readable, informative, and thought-provoking."--Library Journal

-Other Princeton books authored or coauthored by Robert Jervis:
+Other Princeton books by Robert Jervis: